 We continue to actively participate in United Nations' forums, including attendance at the United Nations Permanent Forum on Indigenous Issues (UNPFII), and the Expert Mechanism on the Rights of Indigenous peoples (EMRIP).

 Australia continues to work with the Human Rights Council to address human rights violations, including those affecting Indigenous peoples, and to work closely with the Special Rapporteur on the Rights of Indigenous Peoples to advance the rights and concerns of Indigenous peoples, including Indigenous Australians.

 Australia not only works with States to advance the interests of Indigenous peoples but also engages in consultations with NGOs and civil society.

 Australia contributes to questionnaires from the Office of the High Commissioner for Human Rights.
 This work is a collaborative effort to bring about improvements, to increase understanding and the sharing of experience and knowledge, and ultimately setting global norms by which to solve complex problems.

 Australia continues to work toward achieving the ends of The United Nations Declaration on the Rights of Indigenous Peoples.

 We have been commended for our continued contribution to the Voluntary Fund which enables Indigenous representatives to attend UN sessions and have their voices heard.

 Indigenous Peoples Economic and Trade Cooperation Arrangement - a regional initiative

-A joint decision-making body, the Partnership Council, will enable both economy representatives and Indigenous Peoples to implement and oversee the Arrangement.
-The IPETCA Partnership Council will develop a work programme to determine, organise, and facilitate the activities under IPETCA.
+The IPECTA Partnership Council, a joint decision-making body, will enable both government and Indigenous representatives to implement and oversee the Arrangement.
+The IPETCA Partnership Council held its first meeting in November 2023 and is responsible for determininge, organisinge, and facilitating activities under IPETCA.